-The initiator shall initiate the initiator SMBT subphase an MBIFS following the reception of the MIMO BF Setup frame from the responder.
+When the MIMO phase is performed outside of a TDD SP, the initiator shall initiate the initiator SMBT subphase an MBIFS following the reception of the MIMO BF Setup frame from the responder.
+When the MIMO phase is performed in a TDD SP, upon reception of the MIMO BF Setup frame from the responder, the initiator shall initiate the initiator SMBT subphase within the earliest occurring TDD slot the initiator is assigned to and with slot category of the TDD slot set to Basic TDD slot as indicated in the TDD Slot Schedule element.

 In the initiator SMBT subphase, the initiator shall transmit EDMG BRP-RX/TX packets to the responder.
 Each EDMG BRP-RX/TX packet shall be separated by SIFS.
+When performed within a TDD SP and there is not enough time within a TDD slot to transmit all EDMG BRP-RX/TX packets, the remaining EDMG BRP-RX/TX packets are transmitted within the earliest occurring TDD slot the initiator is assigned to and with slot category of the TDD slot set to Basic TDD slot as indicated in the TDD Slot Schedule element.
 Each transmitted EDMG BRP-RX/TX packet is used to train one or more transmit sectors and, for each transmit sector, a number of receive AWVs.
 In each EDMG BRP-RX/TX packet, the initiator shall include, for each selected transmit sector, TRN subfields in the TRN field of the PPDU for the responder to perform receive AWV training.
 For each EDMG BRP-RX/TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than 0, and the parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set to the values of the L-TX-RX and Requested EDMG TRN-Unit M fields in the MIMO BF Setup frame received from the responder, respectively.
 The TX Antenna Mask field of each EDMG BRP-RX/TX packet shall indicate the TX DMG antenna(s) which is being used by the initiator to transmit the EDMG BRP-RX/TX packet.
 The BRP CDOWN field of each EDMG BRP-RX/TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the initiator in the initiator SMBT subphase.